sinaahmadi/sinaahmadi.github.io/_resources/KurdishFolkCorpus.md

 ## Get the corpus

 The datasets are publicly freely available in the Text Encoding Initiative (TEI) format for non-commercial use under the CCBY-NC-SA 4.0 license at [https://github.com/KurdishBLARK/KurdishLyricsCorpus](https://github.com/KurdishBLARK/KurdishLyricsCorpus){:target="_blank"}.

+The corpus is also available at [https://kurdishblark.github.io/KurdishLyricsCorpus/](https://kurdishblark.github.io/KurdishLyricsCorpus/"){:target="_blank"} with basic query functions.

 ## Reference